Harshita245-tech/Harshita245-tech/README.md

 # Word Count Program using Hadoop MapReduce

 ## 📌 Description
-This program counts the occurrences of each word in a given text document using **Hadoop's MapReduce framework**.
+This program counts the occurrences of each word in a given text document using Hadoop's MapReduce framework.

 ---